-- Follow the rules.
+- Follow the school's Puffin Code.

 - Co-operate readily with all school staff.

-- Actively promote the school rules.
+- Actively promote the school's Puffin Code.

 Parents should:

 - Support the school's behaviour policy. - Help the children understand rules and the need for them in an ordered society. - Work in partnership with the school to promote high standards of behaviour at all times. - Work in partnership with the school to support our homework expectations.